abbastshaikh/BAP1-Texture-Analysis/README.md

 ## Organization

+- requirements.txt: Configuration file listing packages used for this project.
+Please update if you install additional packages.

 ### FeatureExtraction
 This folder contains code for performing feature extraction on CT images and associated segmentations.
 - extract.py: Script to call in order to run a feature extraction experiment.